hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/blue-green-and-canary-deployments.html.md

 # ...
 ```

-We can see from the plan output that Nomad is going to create 1 canaries that
+We can see from the plan output that Nomad is going to create 1 canary that
-is running the "api-server:1.4" image and ignore all the allocations running
+will run the "api-server:1.4" image and ignore all the allocations running
 the older image.
 If we inspect the status we see that the canary is running
 along side the older version of the job: